jakeleyhr/GetVISTA/README.md

 Coordinates saved to human_gdf5.annotation.txt
 DNA sequence saved to human_gdf5.fasta.txt
 ```
 The species name has to be entered in a form recognised by Ensembl, which includes binomial and one-word common names.
 For species with multi-word species names such as Spotted Gar, the binomial name must be used with an underscore i.e. Lepisosteus_oculatus.
+Multiple species names can be entered, not just one, as will be explained later in this document.

 Two text files are generated in the working directory - the first contains the coordinates of the exons and UTRs of all genes contained within the genomic region selected in pipmaker format, and the second contains the DNA sequence of the selected region in fasta format.
 By using the **-autoname** flag, the names of these files were automatically generated from the species and gene name inputs.

+## -anno and -fasta
 Alternatively, the output file names can be specified manually using the **-anno** and **-fasta** arguments, e.g:
 ```
 $ engene -s human -g gdf5 -fasta fastafilename -anno annotationfilename